 What Should I Do If My Child Has Sensory Issues?

 Many kids and adults have sensory differences and they’re manageable.
 Being aware of sensitivities or a need for sensations can be easily incorporated into your child’s life with what’s called a sensory diet, which can be very simple.
-I have a free workshop that I co-teach with a special ed teacher that shows you how to get one in place in your home in 4 simple steps.

-That workshop is a good starting point for any sort of sensory difference, but if you feel like your child has a lot of sensory issues or differences, they may benefit from Sensory Integration Therapy as well.
+If you feel like your child has a lot of sensory issues or differences, they may benefit from Sensory Integration Therapy as well.
 Either way, your child will thrive with a simple sensory diet you can implement in your home too.

 More on Sensory Processing